JinLn/MF-SLAM/README.md

-# ORB-SLAM3
+# MF-SLAM

-### V0.2: Beta version, 21 Jul 2020
+###  Beta version, 21 October 2020
-**Authors:** Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](http://webdiis.unizar.es/~josemari/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/).

-ORB-SLAM3 is the first real-time SLAM library able to perform **Visual, Visual-Inertial and Multi-Map SLAM** with **monocular, stereo and RGB-D** cameras, using **pin-hole and fisheye** lens models.
-In all sensor configurations, ORB-SLAM3 is as robust as the best systems available in the literature, and significantly more accurate.
+**Authors:** Mingchi Feng, **Jinglin Liu**, Xin Wang, Chengnan Li, [MF-SLAM: Multi-focal SLAM](https://link.springer.com/chapter/10.1007/978-3-030-89134-3_45)

+*MF-SLAM * is a multi focal length visual slam, which can combine two cameras with different focal lengths to form stereo vision, or two cameras with the same focal length.
+It is improved on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) .
+Thank them very much for ORB-SLAM3's work and great efforts.

+DOI: 10.1007/978-3-030-89134-3_45

-We provide examples to run ORB-SLAM3 in the [EuRoC dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) using stereo or monocular, with or without IMU, and in the [TUM-VI dataset](https://vision.in.tum.de/data/datasets/visual-inertial-dataset) using fisheye stereo or monocular, with or without IMU.
-Videos of some example executions can be found at [ORB-SLAM3 channel](https://www.youtube.com/channel/UCXVt-kXG6T95Z4tVaYlU80Q).
+We provide examples to run MF-SLAM in the [KITTI](http://www.cvlibs.net/datasets/kitti/) and [self-recorded dataset](添加地址).
+Videos of some example executions can be found at [MF-SLAM channel](添加地址).

-This software is based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) developed by [Raul Mur-Artal](http://webdiis.unizar.es/~raulmur/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/), [J. M. M. Montiel](http://webdiis.unizar.es/~josemari/) and [Dorian Galvez-Lopez](http://doriangalvez.com/) ([DBoW2](https://github.com/dorian3d/DBoW2)).
+This software is based on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) developed by Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](http://webdiis.unizar.es/~josemari/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/).

 <a href="https://youtu.be/HyLNq-98LRo" target="_blank"><img src="https://img.youtube.com/vi/HyLNq-98LRo/0.jpg"
 alt="ORB-SLAM2" width="240" height="180" border="10" /></a>

-### Related Publications:

-[ORB-SLAM3] Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, José M. M. Montiel and Juan D. Tardós, **ORB-SLAM3: An Accurate Open-Source Library for Visual, Visual-Inertial and Multi-Map SLAM**, Under review. **[PDF](https://arxiv.org/pdf/2007.11898.pdf)**.

-[IMU-Initialization] Carlos Campos, J. M. M. Montiel and Juan D. Tardós, **Inertial-Only Optimization for Visual-Inertial Initialization**, *ICRA 2020*. **[PDF](https://arxiv.org/pdf/2003.05766.pdf)**

-[ORBSLAM-Atlas] Richard Elvira, J. M. M. Montiel and Juan D. Tardós, **ORBSLAM-Atlas: a robust and accurate multi-map system**, *IROS 2019*. **[PDF](https://arxiv.org/pdf/1908.11585.pdf)**.

-[ORBSLAM-VI] Raúl Mur-Artal, and Juan D. Tardós, **Visual-inertial monocular SLAM with map reuse**, IEEE Robotics and Automation Letters, vol. 2 no. 2, pp. 796-803, 2017. **[PDF](https://arxiv.org/pdf/1610.05949.pdf)**.

-[Stereo and RGB-D] Raúl Mur-Artal and Juan D. Tardós. **ORB-SLAM2: an Open-Source SLAM System for Monocular, Stereo and RGB-D Cameras**. *IEEE Transactions on Robotics,* vol. 33, no. 5, pp. 1255-1262, 2017. **[PDF](https://arxiv.org/pdf/1610.06475.pdf)**.

-[Monocular] Raúl Mur-Artal, José M. M. Montiel and Juan D. Tardós. **ORB-SLAM: A Versatile and Accurate Monocular SLAM System**. *IEEE Transactions on Robotics,* vol. 31, no. 5, pp. 1147-1163, 2015. (**2015 IEEE Transactions on Robotics Best Paper Award**). **[PDF](https://arxiv.org/pdf/1502.00956.pdf)**.

-[DBoW2 Place Recognition] Dorian Gálvez-López and Juan D. Tardós. **Bags of Binary Words for Fast Place Recognition in Image Sequences**. *IEEE Transactions on Robotics,* vol. 28, no. 5, pp. 1188-1197, 2012. **[PDF](http://doriangalvez.com/php/dl.php?dlp=GalvezTRO12.pdf)**

 # 1. License

-ORB-SLAM3 is released under [GPLv3 license](https://github.com/UZ-SLAMLab/ORB_SLAM3/LICENSE).
-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/UZ-SLAMLab/ORB_SLAM3/blob/master/Dependencies.md).
+MF-SLAM is released under [GPLv3 license](https://https://github.com/JinLn/MF-SLAM/LICENSE).
+For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/JinLn/MF-SLAM/blob/main/Dependencies.md).

-For a closed-source version of ORB-SLAM3 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.
+For a closed-source version of MF-SLAM for commercial purposes, please contact the authors: **Mingchi Feng**

-If you use ORB-SLAM3 in an academic work, please cite:
+If you use MF-SLAM in an academic work, please cite:

     @article{ORBSLAM3_2020,
       title={{ORB-SLAM3}: An Accurate Open-Source Library for Visual, Visual-Inertial